zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |  Real Divide Register                 |  RR      |     1C        |    ```FDR, R1 R2```              |   GLE         |

-The value in register R1 (the dividend) is divided by the real number at the effective address (the divisor) and the quotient is stored in register R1.
-The quotient is compared with zero to set the CCR. _Word-addressing, real format_, and _zero divisor exceptions_ may occur.
+The value in register `R1` (the dividend) is divided by the real number at the effective address (the divisor) and the quotient is stored in register `R1`.
+The quotient is compared with zero to set the `CCR`. _Word-addressing, real format_, and _zero divisor exceptions_ may occur.

 ### 96. FD